Schema markup was introduced in 2011 as a way to help search engines better understand the contents of a page.

 This means that users can have their specific questions answered from a certain website without actually having to leave the SERP to visit that web page.

-(An example of the FAQ schema on the SERP for a travel-related query.)
+(An example of the FAQ schema in the search results for a travel-related query.)

 You probably noticed that the FAQ schema caused the listing to be larger than normal.
-This feature not only allows users to have their questions answered directly on the SERP, it also increases search visibility and draws the user’s eye.
+This feature not only allows users to have their questions answered via the organic listing, it also increases search visibility and draws the user’s eye.

 Because of this, listings with an FAQ schema have a higher click-through rate (CTR) than listings without.